13pixlar/sticky-list/readme.txt

 = File uploads can't be edited =

 Sticky List does not support multi file uploads (where you can upload multiple files to a single field).
 Multi file uploads are in the roadmap for a future release.
 In the meantime you can use single file uploads which are supported.

-= Why can't I  edit my multi page entries? =

-Multi page forms are not yet supported.
-This feature is the roadmap for a future release.
-Only single page forms are supported at this time.

 = Can I display a thumbnail/icon instead of the file name in the list? =